aabasiyanik/Weather_Forecasting_App/README.md

-# Temperature Converter App
+# Weather App

-A simple web app that converts temperature from Celsius to Fahrenheit and vice versa.
+A simple web application that allows the user to check the temperature of a location they input.
+The app displays the current temperature in Fahrenheit.

 ## Features

-- Converts temperature from Celsius to Fahrenheit and vice versa.
+- Enter the name of a location to get the current temperature.
 - Updates the result automatically when the user enters a new value.
-- User can switch between Celsius and Fahrenheit with the click of a button.
+- Temperature is displayed in Fahrenheit.
+- Stylish and responsive user interface.
 - Responsive design that works on desktop and mobile devices.

+## Getting Started
+To run the app, simply open the index.html file.

 ## Technologies Used